Leprosy Vaccine

 American Leprosy Missions is committed to bringing an END to leprosy by developing a leprosy vaccine that will stop this terrible disease before it even starts.

-In 2002, American Leprosy Missions began a partnership with the Infectious Disease Research Institute (IDRI) in Seattle, Washington to develop a vaccine for leprosy.
+In 2002, American Leprosy Missions began a partnership with the Infectious Disease Research Institute (IDRI), now the Access to Advanced Health Institute (AAHI), to develop a vaccine for leprosy.

-An investment of 20 years and more than $6 million has resulted in LepVax: a vaccine that finished Phase 1a clinical safety trials in healthy human volunteers and is headed into Phase 1b/2a among people most at risk.
+The following decades and more than $6 million investment have resulted in LepVax: a vaccine that finished Phase 1a clinical safety trials in healthy human volunteers and is headed into Phase 1b among people most at risk.

-You have the exciting opportunity to partner with us to make a lasting difference in the world by opening the door to finally stopping this devastating disease.
+You have the exciting opportunity to partner with us to help end leprosy and make a lasting difference for millions of people around the world!

 Why is a leprosy vaccine needed?